Petrol, diesel prices unchanged across metro cities: Check fuel rates here

 State-run oil refiners such as Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the fuel rates on a daily basis, by taking into account the crude oil prices in the international markets, and the rupee-dollar exchange rates.

-Crude oil prices on Wednesday rose Rs 50 to Rs 6,054 per barrel as participants widened their positions on a firm spot demand.
-On the Multi Commodity Exchange, crude oil for the January delivery traded higher by Rs 50, or 0.83 per cent, to Rs 6,054 per barrel in 11,423 lots.
+Crude oil prices on Thursday fell Rs 6 to Rs 6,107 per barrel after participants cut their positions.
+On the Multi Commodity Exchange, crude oil for the January delivery dropped by Rs 6, or 0.1 per cent, to Rs 6107 per barrel with a business volume of 9,625 lots.

-Globally, West Texas Intermediate crude oil was trading 0.60 per cent higher at USD 81.71 per barrel, while Brent crude traded 0.43 per cent up at USD 84.08 per barrel in New York.
+Globally, West Texas Intermediate crude oil was trading 0.01 per cent lower at USD 82.63 per barrel.
+Meanwhile, international benchmark Brent crude was quoting 0.05 per cent higher to trade at USD 84.71 per barrel in New York.

 (With inputs from Agencies)